johncarl81/transfuse/getting_started.md

 ### Getting Started

-The code produced by this tutorial is located here:  [https://github.com/johncarl81/transfuse/tree/master/examples/helloAndroid][2]
+The code produced by this tutorial is located at   [https://github.com/johncarl81/transfuse/tree/master/examples/helloAndroid][2]

 #### Prerequisites

 Transfuse requires a Java 6 (or greater) JDK and the [Android SDK][3].

-#### Create an Android project
+#### Create an Android Project

-An easy way to get up and running with a new Android project is to use the Maven archetype:
+Use the Maven archetype to run a new Android project, creating a basic Android application:

 {% highlight bash %}